red-collar-official/flutter_kore/packages/umvvm/doc/di.md

 ```

-In last example there is also <b>initializationOrder</b> field that is used to specify the order of singleton initialization.
-Only matters for singleton async instances.
+In the last example, there is also an `initializationOrder` field that is used to specify the order of singleton initialization.
+This only matters for singleton async instances.

-If this field is specified <b>awaitInitialization</b> value is also must be set to true.
+If this field is specified, the `awaitInitialization` value must also be set to true.

-This flag indicates that app creation process will await initialization of this instance.
-Only matters for async singleton instances.
+This flag indicates that the app creation process will await the initialization of this instance.
+This only matters for async singleton instances.

-You also need to specify <b>isAsync</b> flag in configuration object for async instance.
+You also need to specify the `isAsync` flag in the configuration object for an async instance.

-You can also override <b>initializeAsync</b> method for async instances.
+You can also override the `initializeAsync` method for async instances.

-Here is example of async instance:
+Here is an example of an async instance:

 ```dart
 @asyncSingleton